 REI Women’s Business Center is a non-profit organization passionate about advancing the expansion of women businesses.
 We are proud to operate Oklahoma’s statewide Women’s Business Center, a place where women gain support, encouragement, answers and celebrate successes.

-REI WBC provides one-on-one business counseling, access to capital, quality business training opportunities and technical assistance.
-REI WBC has reached more than 25,000 entrepreneurs since opening its doors and we look forward to many more years of service.
+REI WBC provides quality business training opportunities, one-on-one business counseling, access to capital, referrals, and technical assistance.
+REI WBC has reached more than 30,000 entrepreneurs since opening its doors 20 years ago, and we look forward to many more years of service.

 REI WBC is the result of a cooperative agreement with the SBA’s Office of Women’s Business Ownership and REI Oklahoma.
 Through dedicated partners and volunteers, we continue to increase our impact across the state.
 REI Oklahoma is an equal opportunity employer.